matrix-org/synapse/docs/modules/spam_checker_callbacks.md

 This callback isn't called if the join is performed by a server administrator, or in the context of a room creation.

+If multiple modules implement this callback, the first callback returning `False` causes the room join to be denied, and the subsequent implementations of this callback to be ignored.
+If all callbacks return `True` then the room join is allowed.

 ### `user_may_invite`

 ```python